LaVine scores 26 as Bulls beat Pistons 112-106

-CHICAGO (AP)Trailing by one in the closing minutes, the Chicago Bulls were looking for someone to hit the big shots.
-Zach LaVine delivered the baskets they needed.

-LaVine scored 26 points, Otto Porter Jr. added 22, and the Bulls overcame a big effort by Derrick Rose against his former team to beat the Detroit Pistons 112-106 on Friday night.
+CHICAGO (AP)Zach LaVine scored 26 points, Otto Porter Jr. added 22, and the Chicago Bulls overcame a big effort by Derrick Rose against his former team to beat the Detroit Pistons 112-106 on Friday night.

 Rose delighted the hometown crowd with 23 points and seven assists.
 But the Bulls came away with the win after dropping three in a row while handing the Pistons their fourth loss in five games.